 In short, all behaviour that is not respectful towards others will harm you.
 Respect your colleagues and they will respect you.

-Two important concepts seem to me to need to be included in this article because they are part of integrity: wholeness of our integrity and coherence.
+Two important concepts seem to me to need to be included in this article because they are part of integrity: wholeness of our integrity and consistency.
 These three qualities must be present in our actions, our words, our working methods, our decisions, and their consequences.
-If we are fully integrated, we are ourselves in all circumstances.
-At home, at work, in the family, in society.

 Don't do to others what you wouldn't like to be done to you

 If you are not honest at work and one of your behaviours comes to light, your colleagues, your team, your suppliers will no longer believe you and your customers will no longer support you.
 Set an example, even when no one is looking at you, be authentic, consistent and transparent.
 You will thus gain the trust of all.